AcademySoftwareFoundation/Imath/README.md

 Imath builds on Linux, macOS, Microsoft Windows, and is cross-compilable on other systems.

+## A Note about Versioning

+Because Imath was originally distributed as a part of OpenEXR, it has already had two major release versions, as a part of OpenEXR v1 and v2.
+To avoid confusion with these original releases, the first version of Imath released independently of OpenEXR is Version v3.0.
+To be clear, the versioning and release of Imath is no longer tied to OpenEXR.

 # Quick Start

 Technical documentation for the Imath classes and functions can be found at